-Stuart Forster discusses a memorable a series of moments with a camera that resulted in creating inspirational travel photography from Canada.
+Stuart Forster discusses memorable moments with a camera that resulted in creating inspirational wildlife, landscape and beautiful travel photography from Canada.

 Disclosure: This post has been paid for by Destination Canada.

 Had anyone said to me a few years ago that I’d come within a matter of metres of a wild polar bear in its natural habitat, of course, I simply wouldn’t have believed them.
 That happened while I was staying at Seal River Heritage Lodge in Manitoba and, undoubtedly, counts among my favourite moments while photographing.